 Each Picasso wooden lacquer trinket box is carefully prepared, hand-painted and layer upon layer of lacquer applied over a period of several months.
 In between each layer of lacquer, the item is left to dry, sanded back and then another layer applied giving a beautiful shine and depth of colour.
 It also results in a strong and robust finish which can withstand most bumps and drops.
 But always better to be safe than sorry so we always advise to handle with care.
 After all, it took three months to make!

-Each wooden trinket box is presented in its own silk covered gift box with gift card and information card about how lacquerware is made.
+Each wooden trinket box is packed in a strong white cardboard box (we regret that silk boxes are no longer available for this item) and includes an information card about how lacquerware is made.

 Jackfruit tree wood, which is used to make the Picasso wooden lacquer trinket box, is truly a magic tree.
 Not only does it produce the largest fruit in the world, it does so over and over again each season, providing a cheap, plentiful, nutritious food source, medicines, wood for timber, dye for clothes, glue and food source for goats!

 Each tree can grow up to 150 jackfruits over the two harvest seasons it can have each year making it an invaluable food source.
 It has even been hailed as a miracle solution to alleviating starvation in many areas of the world and as a way of meeting the challenges of climate change which could see traditional crops in some areas of the world die out.

 Typically growing in sub-tropical locations in South and South-east Asia, each tree requires regular pruning to maintain its productivity.
 It’s easy to grow, drought-tolerant and disease-resistant.
 The timber has a long tradition of being used in building Ruong houses in the central provinces of Vietnam, shelters in Hoi An and Hue, Buddhist statues and fish sauce barrels.
 In other areas of Asia it is prized for making musical instruments.